Halam01/LolStatsQueryV2-QtUi_Public/README.md

  **UPDATE** 3/18/2017:
   - Added Local Cache to speed up repeat search queries.
   - Added Search History drop down menu, which pulls past queries from the local cache
-  - Created a predicate function for parsing the string data
+  - Created a predicate function for parsing the string data (now parses spaces and apostrophes in champ names)
   - added functions for clearing and updating the main display Some Screenshots and Demos: